neoscalc/ThorPT/README.md

     2. Outcrop modelling
     3. *Contact zones and fluid-rock ratios

-# 1. Getting started and use the package
+# 1. Getting started with the package
-Information and prerequisits:
+Information and requirements:
-There are two ways to use the package at the moment.
-Prerequisit is in both cases to get and install a working theriak-domino version from https://github.com/Theriak-Domino/theriak-domino
+There are currently two ways to use the package.
+Prerequisite in both cases is to get and install a working version of theriak-domino, because we need access to its executables.
+Check the software at https://github.com/Theriak-Domino/theriak-domino

 Getting started:

-1.1 (Recommended for all users) Quick start: Get the jupyter working directory that includes all instructions and direct connection to ThorPT.
+1.1 Recommended for all users

+Quick start: Get the jupyter working directory that includes all instructions and direct connection to ThorPT.

-1.2 (Recommended to users familair with coding) Install the package manually into your python environment and develop your own script.
+1.2 Recommended to users familair with Python

+Install the package manually into your python environment and develop your own script.

 # 1.1 Use the package with the jupyter environment
 Download the jupyter working directory that includes: